Carbon County system resiliency

 Project need and benefits

 • Undergrounding some distribution lines – where it makes the most sense to do so – will help reduce wildfire risks because the lines will no longer be able to come in contact with vegetation.
-Enhancements to remaining overhead distribution lines will include tree wire, which has a protective coating that reduces deterioration and helps avoid fire ignition risk.
+Enhancements to remaining overhead distribution lines include tree wire, which has a protective coating that reduces deterioration and helps avoid fire ignition risk.
 Tree wire is an effective way to upgrade power lines where undergrounding wouldn’t be as effective.

 Columbia 11 projects:

-• To-date, 34.2 miles of line rebuild has been completed.
+• In all, 34.2 miles of line has been rebuilt.

 • In Lower Canyon, removal of 48 poles and the installation of three steel poles is complete.